Date of Award

 Scholarly Commons Citation

 Gascon, Jolie G., "Investigation of Videogame Flow: Effects of Expertise and Challenge" (2013).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 68.